 Now, at the risk of sounding like a jaded size queen it doesn’t seem to me to me to be that big a deal.
 It’s definitely, reassuringly there, if you know what I mean, but not in a tremendously ‘enhanced’ way.
 Besides, he’s part of the background and the two men in the foreground are fully clothed.
 One is even wearing a hat.

-Remembering though the titanic trouble the makers of last year’s ‘Superman’ went to to get his package ‘not too big’, ‘not too small’ and ‘not too pointy’ — apparently it was the single most ‘pressing’ costume concern — it’s clear that whitey has to be smooth and tidy too.
+Remembering though the titanic trouble the makers of last year’s Superman went to get his package ‘not too big’, ‘not too small’ and ‘not too pointy’ – allegedly it was the single most ‘pressing’ costume concern – it’s clear that whitey must be smooth and tidy too.
 And wear red-alert containment pants over his kinky blue Spandex all-in-one.

 ‘Pride’ opens in the US on March 23.